laxminarsimha26/Team3-TaxPal-Personal-Finance-Tax-Estimator-for-Freelancers-/README.md

 ├── Amount
 └── Date

-Supported transaction types:
+Supported Transaction Types

 income

 expense

-The dashboard and reporting system use these transactions to calculate financial summaries.
+The dashboard and reporting system use transaction records to calculate financial summaries.

 📊 Budget Management

 Users can create budgets based on categories and months.

-Budget management supports:
+Budget Capabilities

 Create budget